dolittle-entropy/playbook/playbook/_docs/BestPractices/Engineers-checklist.md

 ## Work Item Tracking

 - [ ] All items are tracked in AzDevOps (or similar).
-- [ ] The board is organized (swim lanes, feature tags, technology tags).
+- [ ] Work items should be uniquely identifiable in some way (usually a number or identifier)
+- [ ] Who works on which items should be visualised and obvious to the team.

 ## Testing

-- [ ] Unit tests cover the majority of all components (>90% if possible).
+- [ ] Unit tests cover as much of the solution as feasible (>90% if possible).
+- [ ] Bugs are covered by tests when found
-- [ ] Integration tests run to test the solution e2e.
+- [ ] Integration tests run to test the solution end-to-end

 More details on [Unit Testing](automated-testing/unit-testing/readme.md)

-## CI/CD

-- [ ] Project runs CI with automated build and test on each PR.
-- [ ] Project uses CD to manage deployments to a replica environment before PRs are merged.
+## Continuous Integration and Continuous Delivery

+- [ ] The code is automatically built and tested when it is comitted (as a part of the pull-request, or on every commit, but at least before it reaches the main-branch)
+- [ ] The resulting artifacts of the automated pipeline should be what goes on the servers, not something from one developer's computer.
-- [ ] Main branch is always shippable.
+- [ ] The main branch is kept in a shippable state

 ## Security - TO DO

-- [ ] Access control.
+- [ ] If there is personal or sensitive data in the solution the developers should not be able to access such sensitive production data except in specific cases
+- [ ] Personal data for real persons must never be used for test or developments purposes, unless specific permission is given by those persons.
-- [ ] Separation of concerns.
+- [ ] Secrets should never be part of the solution, but placed in separate, secure locations.
-- [ ] Robust treatment of secrets.
+- [ ] Do not write logon systems, use existing services for that.
+- [ ] Do not store any personal data without purpose (and minimise that).
 - [ ] Encryption for data in transit (and if necessary at rest) and password hashing.

 ## Observability